Maryland Estate Planning With Young Children

 Another technique is to have the beneficiary become a co-trustee with input on managing the funds but not determining distributions.
 Once the beneficiary gains more experience, then the trust could be turned over to him or her.
 This provides something akin to an apprenticeship for the trust beneficiary before he or she becomes responsible for those decisions.

 “Traditional “incentive trusts” are geared on doling out money if and when the child reaches a pre-determined milestone -obtaining a certain grade point average or earning a certain threshold income level.
 These standards test the wrong things.
 Ultimately you should be most concerned whether the child is able to handle money.
-By giving the child the ability to accelerate when they can gain direct control over their trust, you have created a strong incentive for the child to become financially responsible.”said David Sessions, a principal of the Maryland estates and trusts law firm of Franke, Sessions & Beckett, LLC.
+By giving the child the ability to accelerate when they can gain direct control over their trust, you have created a strong incentive for the child to become financially responsible.”said, a principal of the Maryland estates and trusts law firm of Franke Beckett LLC.

 Using Asset Protection Techniques In Children’s Trusts